Salvador Cienfuegos: Secretary of National Defense

 After Obrador's victory in the 2018 Mexican general election, he held discussions with Cienfuegos to choose his successor, something he had not decided upon quickly unlike other positions.
 Cienfuegos was awarded the Legion of Merit, authorized by the United States Department of Defense and the President of the United States Donald Trump on 16 November 2018 for his work in leading the enhancement of cooperation between the militaries of Mexico and the United States.
 He stepped down on 30 November 2018 before Obrador's swearing-in, and also retired from the army, which he announced a day earlier.

 General Luis Cresencio Sandoval replaced Cienfuegos as the Secretary of National Defense under Obrador, but he automatically continues to remain employed by the federal government as laid down by the Constitution of Mexico, becoming an advisor to Sandoval, a position he has retained even after his arrest by the United States.
+Obrador on 10 October 2023 presented the "Bicentenary of the Heroic Military College" award to Cienfuegos.